Finding the courage to pursue excellence, Areté Contracting - Jefferson City, MO

 The term “second-stage business” was not even in Te’s vocabulary.
 But when he started talking to Shelton about its meaning, he said it started resonating with some of the troubles he was having.

 Shelton was at the workshop to promote Missouri SBDC’s Elevate program.
-Offered in partnership with the Edward Lowe Foundation, Elevate focuses on second-stage business, which are typically businesses that have 10 to 99 full-time employees, $750,000 to $50 million in sales, and the opportunity to grow beyond their current market area.
+Offered in partnership with the Edward Lowe Foundation, Elevate focuses on second-stage business, which are typically businesses that have 10 to 99 full-time employees, $750,000 to $50 million in annual sales, and the opportunity to grow beyond their current market area.

 Conducted by phone and a secure online portal, Elevate consists of engagement and peer learning.